purton-tech/cloak/README.md

 ## Folder Structure

 * `/app` - Web and gRPC Server.
-Written in Rust using Axum and Tonixc
+Written in Rust using Axum and Tonic
 * `/app/asset-pipeline` - Parcel builder for Typescript and SCSS assets.
 * `/cli` - Command Line Interface.
 Rust.
 * `/infra` - Infrastructure as Code.
 Pulumi.